Jurij15/FortniteLauncher/README.md

 # FortniteLauncher
-A simple launcher for LawinServer
+A simple launcher for LawinServer, made in C# with ModernWPF

 # How to use
 ## Prerequisites